RICK CRANDALL

 In addition to Donnelly Financial and the NCC, he presently serves on the Board of Directors of:

-Actv8.me (Beverly Hills, CA) – innovator of interactive television and a new generation of advertising in a strategic partnership with Valassis transforming retail marketing by connecting relevant consumers to TV shows and other display media with synchronized “second screen” applications that create customer engagement and motivate purchasing both on line and in brick-and-mortar retail stores.
+Actv8.me (Beverly Hills, CA) – innovator of interactive television and a new generation of advertising transforming retail marketing by connecting relevant consumers to TV shows and other display media with synchronized “second screen” applications that create customer engagement and motivate purchasing both on line and in brick-and-mortar retail stores.

 Education: